 Workshops on Adobe PhotoShop

 Darrell has been teaching Adobe Photoshop software to photographers since Photoshop version 2.5 in the early 1990's.
 He has attended Adobe workshops around the country to keep his skills up to date.
-He has presented special workshops to government agencies, manufacturing and design companies, and camera clubs over the last 20 years.
+He has presented special workshops to government agencies, manufacturing and design companies, and camera clubs over the last 30 years.
 He presently teaches intro and advanced Photoshop courses to aspiring photographers at Dakota county Technical College in Rosemount.
 These workshops give you a chance to watch demonstrations, follow along and practice techniques and ask tons of questions about the complexities of Photoshop.
-Versons of Photoshop from CS, CS 2, CS 3 and CS 4 can be covered as needed.
+Versons of Photoshop from CS5 to current CC 2018 can be covered as needed.

 Each of the three levels of workshops will be based on skills and knowledge typically needed by users of digital cameras and printers (both home inkjet and sending to commercial labs).